Part 2

 A few distant waders and ducks.

-Ulayo roamed elsewhere and the enormous body of water remained placid, but for dragonflies touching down and taking off.
+Ulayo roamed elsewhere and the enormous body of water remained placid.

-There was no salty scent; nevertheless, a voice from behind asked, “Uwama?”
+There was no salty scent; nevertheless, a voice called, “Uwama?”

 “No,” Kaleni said, loudly for others to hear.
-“We have reached shatsheli-lambo, the greatest river.”
+“We have reached shatsheli-lambo.”

-There was an ax in his belt and he held his ula-konto with a sheath over the blade, making Eku wonder who was the lucky adult carrying his javelin.
+There was an ax in his belt and he held an ula-konto with a sheath over the blade, making Eku wonder who was the lucky adult carrying his javelin.

-The parade of people gradually caught up and familial groups separated to talk.
+The entire parade of people caught up and familial groups gathered to talk.

 Yat asked, “Why can we not see the other side?”

-Kaleni said, “The river is so wide here that only a flying bird can see the other side.
-Which is why we will have to travel upstream before we can cross.”
+Kaleni said, “The river here is so wide that only a flying bird can see the other side.
+Which is why we will have to travel upstream before we cross.”

 Krele came up beside Eku.

-Eku leaned away from his mother and looked around and said, “There are no trees to make boats anyway.”
+Eku leaned away from his mother and looked around and said, “There are no trees for the Mantel to make boats anyway.”

 Krele laughed and rubbed his head.